 Every one of Curvy Couture Intimates is designed with superior quality and support.
 To put it simply: We want you to love the fit as much as we do!
 Once your order has shipped, you will be sent an email confirmation which includes a tracking number.
 Curvy Couture ships in-stock items within 2-3 business days, excluding holidays.
-Express shipping methods will ship within 24 hours for in-stock items.
-Shipments are sent via UPS, FedEx or other carriers at our discretion.
+Express shipping methods will ship the next business day for in-stock items.
+Shipments are sent via UPS, USPS or other carriers at our discretion.
 For continental US addresses, please anticipate in-stock items to arrive within 4-8 business days.

 All transit days are business days (Monday-Friday, excluding US holidays).

 You asked, we answered!
 So many of you have sent us emails or left comments on our social media platforms requesting our intimates to be shipped to you directly.
 We are so excited to now have you try us on for size and share the loving message of Curvy Couture, wherever you are!
 Please note international customers are responsible for paying any customs or importation taxes that their governments may apply.

 For questions or assistance, contact us at customer service or call +001-213626-6800, Mon. - Fri.
 8am to 4pm PST (international calling charges may apply).